codefuse-ai/Awesome-Code-LLM/README.md

 🔥&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [2024/09/14] We have compiled 57 papers from August 2024 (including 48 presented at ACL 2024) in one [WeChat article](https://mp.weixin.qq.com/s/JJpUJamWnZP_q7tEcKjPww).

+#### How to Contribute

-If you find this repo helpful, please cite us as:
+If you find a paper to be missing from this repository, misplaced in a category, or lacking a reference to its journal/conference information, please do not hesitate to create an issue.
+If you find this repo helpful, please cite our survey:

 ```
 @article{zhang2024unifying,